Residually finite rationally $p$ groups: Residually finite rationally groups

 \subsection{The RFR$p$ topology}

 Let $p$ be a fixed prime.
 If $G$ is a finitely generated group, we take the natural definition for the \emph{RFR$p$ topology}\/ on $G$.
 A neighborhood basis for the identity is given by the standard RFR$p$ filtration of $G$, and a basis for the topology in general is given by the cosets of these subgroups.
 The group $G$ is RFR$p$ if and only if this topology is Hausdorff.
+We remark that the use of the terminology ``topology" for us is mostly organizational, and we will not require specifics about this topology.
+As such, we will not delve deeply into the details of the structure of the topology.